-However, it doesn’t need to be a stumbling block for beginners.
+However, it doesn’t need to be a stumbling block.
 By learning the proper mechanics involved early on, the process of developing the serve becomes easier and the stroke becomes a natural part of the game.

 One of the best ways to improve your technique is to simplify the motion.
 Relax the arm and upper body during the process.
 You want to involve only the necessary parts of your body and do so in a flowing and unified manner.